Firehouse Clinic’s Convenience Rewrites Story of Underserved Population in Hayward

 The Firehouse Clinic concept was based as much on common sense as on innovation and ingenuity.
 Through needs assessments and feasibility studies, including some supported by the California Health Care Foundation, the Alameda County Health Care Services Agency (HCSA) found that areas in the county with the highest levels of poverty also had the highest rates of hospital overload, ambulance diversion, and avoidable ED visits.
 Given the experience that the fire department and EMS have in the provision of these services and the known trust that communities have in them, Alameda County seized an unprecedented opportunity to collaborate with the two services to bridge acute care and community health centers, and to take advantage of potential efficiencies.
 The ultimate objective of the Firehouse Clinic is to deliver a new access point that addresses the triple aim of the ACA in improving patient experience, improving population health, and reducing per capita costs of health care.

 When the Hayward Fire Department and Tiburcio Vasquez Health Center stepped forward as partners, Alameda County was able to invest Measure A dollars allocated for the project in the build-out of the clinic, which is in an area with a dearth of health care services.
 Tiburcio runs the clinic and coordinates and integrates core services, including primary and preventive medical care, behavioral health, health care navigation, health education, and emergency department and hospital discharge follow-up services, and eventually, emergency dental services as well.
-Designated funds from Alameda County’s Measure A are being used to provide medical, mental health, and public health services for indigent, low-income, and uninsured adults, children, seniors, families, and other county residents seeking care at the Firehouse Clinic.
+Designated funds from Alameda County’s Measure A are being used to provide medical, mental health, and public health services for indigent and uninsured adults, children, seniors, families, and other county residents with low incomes seeking care at the Firehouse Clinic.

 The Firehouse Clinic is projected to provide health services to about 5,900 new clients (about 2,400 clients in Year 1 and 3,500 in Year 2) through a minimum of 9,450 visits (3,850 visits in Year 1 and 5,600 in Year 2) by September 31, 2017.
 Based on these projections and with blended public funding and third-party billing of Medi-Cal and Medicare, the Firehouse Clinic’s operational model could be scalable and sustainable in other communities.